cchen23/cchen23.githhub.io/_posts/2017-03-05-nn-convnets.md

 We can add pooling layers into convolutional networks.
 In these layers, instead of an actual convolution, the outputs of the neurons in the layer are put into a function such as the maximum or average function.
 For instance, the pooling layer might output the maximum value of each set of four adjacent.
 This means that small changes in input, which might shift the output of a layer by a little bit, can get smoothed out by the pooling operation.

+By alternating layers of convolution and pooling, we can build neurons that detect more and more complex features over larger receptive fields, which allows for more selective and position invariant detectors.

 ## How do we learn the weights for these networks?

 ### Gradient descent with shared weights